Water for Colorado

 The call to create a water plan for Colorado came from former Governor John Hickenlooper by executive order in 2013.
 After the initial order, the Colorado Water Conservation Board got to work gathering ideas from across the state to develop the plan, including holding over 800 public meetings and collecting more than 30,000 public comments, which our organizations helped gather.
 It was the largest and most celebrated civic engagement process in state history.

-Colorado’s Water Plan, issued in 2015 and currently in the process of a scheduled seven-year update outlines solutions to address the gap between water supply and demand.
+Colorado’s Water Plan, issued in 2015 and updated in 2022, outlines solutions to address the gap between water supply and demand.
 The plan estimated that implementation of the projects and strategies necessary to close our water supply gap would require a $20 billion investment over 30 years.
 The State covers a portion of that annually with state funding, but there remains a funding gap–or no identified source of funding– for $3 billion total, which equals $100 million annually.
 Our coalition is working to fix that and ensure that our rivers get the funding they need to stay healthy and flowing.

-Colorado’s Water Plan, issued in 2015 and currently in the process of a scheduled seven-year update outlines solutions to address the gap between water supply and demand.
+Colorado’s Water Plan, issued in 2015 and updated in 2022, outlines solutions to address the gap between water supply and demand.
 The plan estimated that implementation of the projects and strategies necessary to close our water supply gap would require a $20 billion investment over 30 years.
 The State covers a portion of that annually with state funding, but there remains a funding gap–or no identified source of funding– for $3 billion total, which equals $100 million annually.
 Our coalition is working to fix that and ensure that our rivers get the funding they need to stay healthy and flowing.

 Five years later, the plan still lacks an adequate and sustainable long-term funding source.
 In November 2019, voters approved Proposition DD, which legalized sports betting and will devote most of its tax revenue to the water plan.
 The Colorado Water Plan was also the recipient of $50 million from the Colorado Recovery Act and $20 million from the general fund during the 2021 legislative session.
 At a local level, two ballot measures in the Colorado River District and the Left Hand-St. Vrain Valley District will bring in additional funding from tax revenue.
 However, even if sports betting ultimately generates the annual maximum revenue, the state Water Plan will need additional sources of funding beyond even legislative appropriations to support the myriad grant projects already being identified statewide.